spkelle2/Equipment_Routing_Docs/conclusion.rst

 developing throughout my education and serves as the capstone for my collegiate career.
-I could not be more thankful for the people who have helped me get to this point, especially my father who instilled in me the work ethic required to amass the knowledge I needed to complete this project.
+I could not be more thankful for the people who have helped me get to this point, especially my father who instilled in me the work ethic required to gain the experience I needed to complete this project.

-Moving forward, I'd like to continue developing solutions, and eventually products, like this one that will leverage optimization methods for helping users make decisions or even make decisions for them.
+Moving forward, I'd like to continue developing solutions, and eventually products, like this one that will leverage optimization methods for providing users with a service.
 For any questions or inquiries, please feel free to reach me at the contact information below.

 Thank you for taking the time to read my work.

 Sean Kelley

 217-722-2228

 seanpkelley94@gmail.com